FuelLabs/fuels-ts/README.md

 ## Validating Toolchain Versions

-This utility can be used to check if you're using the supported versions.
+Fuels include a CLI utility that helps you check your installed toolchain version against the current SDK version installed.

 This is how a version mismatch look like: